r0bin-dood/crcx/USAGE.md

 }
 ```

-If you would like to get all the CRCs of some data (though I don't know why you'd want to do that) and have patiance (or copy the array from here, in which case you don't need any), you can do the following:
+If you would like to get all the CRCs of some data (though I don't know why you'd want to do that) and have patience (or copy the array from here, in which case you don't need any), you can do the following:

 ```c
 #include <crcx.h>       //stdio.h and stdint.h included